Department of Educational Leadership

 For information, contact the Department of Educational Leadership, 306 McGuffey Hall or call 513-529-6825.

-We offer Master's degrees in School Leadership, Transformative Education, and Student Affairs in Higher Education (SAHE).
+We offer Master's degrees in School Leadership and Student Affairs in Higher Education (SAHE).
 We offer a Ph.D. degree in Educational Leadership and offer an Ed.D. in Educational Leadership as well.
 We offer licensure programs in the school principalship and superintendency.
 We collaborate with school districts and Educational Service Centers to provide graduate programs for educators which are based in problems of practice, and in district or regional goals.

 EDL 100.
 Career Development for College Students.
 (2)